gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales didn't seem bothered by the delay.
 At one point Iffy thought he had actually fallen asleep, but then he grimaced and opened his eyes.
-"They're locked down tight," he sighed quietly, tapping the tech in his temple with a finger.
+"This place is locked down tight," he sighed quietly, tapping the tech in his temple with a finger.

 Iffy nodded toward the three toolboxes on the floor between them.